Brolly, an ‘AI-driven’ insurance app, raises £1M seed round led by Valar Ventures and Pi Labs

 Brolly, a U.K. ‘insurtech’ startup that offers an app to help you manage and purchase various insurance products, has raised £1 million in seed funding.
 Valar Ventures, the U.S.-based venture fund backed by Peter Thiel, led the round, with Pi Labs co-leading.
 Entrepreneur First (EF) also participated via the company builder’s £40 million “Next Stage Fund”.

 Founded by former Aviva underwriter and product manager Phoebe Hugh and former Skype and Microsoft engineering manager Mykhailo Loginov, after the two met at EF, Brolly is billed as a personal insurance concierge.
-The AI-driven app lets you enter all of your existing insurance policies and then analyses any gaps or duplication in cover, and, when required, claims to automatically shop around the market on your behalf so they don’t need to keep going back to price comparison sites.
+The AI-driven app lets you enter all of your existing insurance policies and then analyses any gaps or duplication in cover, and, when required, claims to automatically shop around the market on your behalf so you don’t need to keep going back to price comparison sites.

 Hugh — who, perhaps brutally, put herself through Entrepreneur First twice as she sought to pair up with the right co-founder — says she was inspired to start Brolly after she became alarmed to hear how many consumers lacked basic knowledge of insurance.
 This included not only how the insurance products they had bought worked, but in shopping around for better value deals and managing existing policies effectively.